-Give landscapes a touch of rustic style with these simple glass-and-metal lanterns (around $36 for 5).
-Just attach storm collars (#26361) to jelly jar glass globes.
-For a secure fit, seal the collars to the glass with clear caulk (#17417).
-Randomly scatter your creations across a snowy yard or line them up neatly along a railing or walkway.
+Give landscapes a touch of rustic style with these simple glass-and-metal lanterns.
+Use clear caulk to attach storm collars (metal collars used to help waterproof chimneys) to jelly jar glass globes.
+Scatter the lanterns across a snowy yard or line them up neatly along a railing or walkway.

 How simple is this?
 Wrap a glass jar in a square of aluminum screen and cinch it in place with wire.
 Add lights and set several of these screen stars out where they can shine.

 Lighted Columns Christmas Decoration